 Historians have long wondered what would have happened had Robert F. Kennedy lived.
-What if he had continued his 1968 presidential campaign 50 years ago?
-Could he have forged a working-class political coalition that might have cauterized the nation’s racial wounds, arrested the slide into polarization and won working-class white support for the Democratic Party?
-Could RFK have built a multi-racial coalition featuring African-Americans and working-class whites?
+What if he had continued his 1968 presidential campaign?
+Could he have forged a political coalition that might have cauterized the nation’s racial wounds and arrested the slide into polarization?
+Could RFK have unified African Americans and working-class white folks behind the same political goals?

 LBJ Cleared a Path